Sachin27182003/Property-Listing-site/README.md

 # Property-Listing-site
-🏠 Property Listing Web Application
-A full-stack property listing platform where users can view, add, and manage real estate properties, including images and key details like location, price, area, and contact info.
-The project includes an image upload feature using Cloudinary and a clean, responsive UI built with React and Tailwind CSS.
+A modern, full-stack web platform for discovering and managing real estate listings.
+Users can easily add, view, and explore properties with rich details like location, price, and amenities.
+Integrated image uploads via Cloudinary and a clean, responsive UI powered by React and Tailwind CSS ensure a smooth user experience across devices.
+The backend is built with Express and MongoDB, providing robust and scalable data management.
-A modern platform to showcase, explore, and manage real estate listings effortlessly.
 ---

 🚀 Features